reduxjs/redux/docs/basics/UsageWithReact.md

 ## Connecting to Redux

-We need to do two changes to connect our `App` component to Redux and make it dispatch actions and read state from the Redux store.
+We need to make two changes to connect our `App` component to Redux and make it dispatch actions and read state from the Redux store.

-First, we need to import `Provider` from [`react-redux`](http://github.com/gaearon/react-redux) we installed earlier, and **wrap the root component in `<Provider>`** before rendering.
+First, we need to import `Provider` from [`react-redux`](http://github.com/gaearon/react-redux), which we installed earlier, and **wrap the root component in `<Provider>`** before rendering.

 #### `index.js`